LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 (or at least fixed between spatial rediscretization events).

-The ODE right-hand side is given by the function :math:`f(t,y)` -- in general we make no assumption that the problem :eq:`IVP` is autonomous (i.e., :math:`f=f(y)`) or linear (:math:`f=Ay`).
+The ODE right-hand side is given by the function :math:`f(t,y)` -- in general we make no assumption that the problem :eq:`ARKODE_IVP` is autonomous (i.e., :math:`f=f(y)`) or linear (:math:`f=Ay`).
 In general, the time integration methods within ARKODE support additive splittings of this right-hand side function, as described